IHSS Provider Orientation

 Provider Orientation Video Script

-For questions about materials provided on this webpage, please contact the Training and Development Unit at IHSS-Training@dss.ca.gov.
+For questions about documents provided on this webpage, please contact the CDSS Training and Development Unit at IHSS-Training@dss.ca.gov.